The Lumut Balai geothermal power plant of Pertamina Geothermal Energy.

 Indonesia is the biggest contributor to the increase of installed geothermal power in the world in 2021.

-Indonesia added a total of 133 MW of capacity in 2021: 45 MW from Unit II Sorik Marapi Geothermal Power Plant on 28 July 2021 and 98.4 MW from the Rantau Dedap Power plant on 26 December 2021.
+Indonesia added a total of 133 MW of capacity in 2021: 45 MW from Unit II Sorik Marapi Geothermal Power Plant on 28 July 2021 and 98.4 MW from the Rantau Dedap Power Plant on 26 December 2021.

-Located right on the long stretch of the ring of fire, Indonesian islands are endowed with rich geothermal resources.
+Located right on the long stretch of the Ring of Fire, Indonesian islands are endowed with rich geothermal resources.
 The total potential geothermal resources of Indonesia are estimated at 28,000 MW.

 Although the geothermal potential is huge, its utilization rate is under 8%.